-- I. Shift of 0.12 FTE from Parks, Recreation, and Tourism (DPRT) to IT In FY23 funding for 0.12 FTE was shifted from DPRT to convert a part-time benefitted Information Technology Analyst position to a full-time position.
-The original shift from DPRT to IT was performed in FY19 but only 0.88 FTE was shifted at the time.
-This final shift was completed to support Parks and Recreation information technology needs.
-Funding of \$27,713 was added to the position to bring it to full funding. - J. Consolidation of Contractual Services for PWC University Funding for the Percipio/SkillSoft contract, which manages the County's online training system (PWC University), was shifted from Human Resources to the Department of Information Technology.
+- I. Funding for 0.12 FTEs to Support Parks, Recreation and Tourism (DPRT) IT Needs In FY23 funding for 0.12 FTEs was shifted to convert a part-time benefitted IT Analyst position to a full-time position.
+An original shift from DPRT to DoIT was performed in FY19 but only 0.88 FTEs was shifted at the time.
+This final shift was completed to support DPRT's IT needs.
+For FY24 funding of \$27,713 was added to the position to bring it to full funding. - J. Consolidation of Contractual Services for PWC University Funding for the Percipio/SkillSoft contract, which manages the County's online training system (PWC University), was shifted from Human Resources to the Department of Information Technology.
 This move transferred \$130,508 within Human Resources' budget from contractual services to internal services where it will be billed by the Department of Information Technology.
 This transfer allows for information technology system services and contracts to be consolidated and managed in one location by the Department of Information Technology.

-1. Technology Improvement Plan (TIP) - Communications and Infrastructure Division
+1. Technology Improvement Plan - Communications and Infrastructure Division